auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 The `com.auth0.android.authentication.AuthenticationAPIClient` contains many changes to the return type of methods as a result.
 The full changes can be found below, but in summary:

 - Any method that returned a `ParameterizableRequest` now returns a `Request`.
+- Any method that returned a `TokenRequest` now returns a `Request`.
 - Any method that returned a `AuthRequest` now returns an `AuthenticationRequest`.

 If you are using the return type of any of these methods directly, you will need to change your code to expect the type as documented above.
 If you are chaining a call to `start` or `execute` to make the request, no changes are required.